savirsingh/volcano-judge/README.md

 ## Features
 * Support for Python and C++:
   * Python is sandboxed and available by default for all problems.
   * C++ is not sandboxed/secure.
-It is available by default for contests and **Volcano Judge can compile & run C++ programs**, however, enabling C++ will make the system vulnerable to attacks.
+It is available by default for contests and **Volcano Judge can compile & run C++ programs**, however, enabling C++ will make the system vulnerable to attacks (note that the C++ code will be isolated from the main directory when running, and safety measures have been enabled to reduce the risk of vulnerabilities).
   * Authors can add custom time limits to all problems, and Volcano Judge will kill processes after the limit is exceeded.
 * Easy-to-understand grading:
   * Simple & instantaneous feedback when users submit their code.